Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 In large scale network management environment, a large number of devices from different network vendors need to be uniformly managed, especially in the heterogeneous network environment which can lead to the following issues:

-## Limitations of 3rd Party Management in Heterogeneous Network Environments
+## Protocol and Data Model Fragmentation in Multi-Vendor Networks

 In the multi-vendor heterogeneous environment,vendors implementations of YANG models and NETCONF/RESTCONF protocols {{!RFC6241}}{{!RFC8040}} exhibit significant divergence.
 Different vendors implement different YANG models such as IETF YANG, Openconfig YANG, Vendor specific YANG.
 Some vendors only